Did you know that it's National Opposites Day? Or rather, it isn't? Deputy Curator Georgina explores some polar opposite stamps...

 In my eyes, Venice is the most beautiful city that I have ever visited and many class it as the most beautiful (and romantic) city in the world.
 Venice consists of numerous small islands connected by bridges.
 Its highly decorated architecture and picturesque setting have made it a World Heritage Site.
 The stamp above from the 2015 Post & Go series depicts some of the key architectural buildings such as the Doge’s Palace and St Mark’s Basilica.
 With of course a gondola in the foreground.

 There are undoubtedly many more opposites that I haven’t had space to talk about here, but I hope you are able to find more in your own stamp collections or in the stamps that land on your mat.
-If you need some inspiration why not pop into our Discovery Room?
+If you need some inspiration why not pop into our Archive?

 – Georgina Tomlinson, Deputy Curator (Philately)